vjanelle/polyglottalk/notes/language_basics.md

 }
 </pre>

-> The above output contains puppet DSL output - certain values are quotes that don't necessarily need to be.
-Things to note are the groups attribute - you can pass an array as an argument.
+> The above command output contains valid puppet DSL output - You can save this to a file and execute it with `puppet apply` later.
+> One thing to note are the groups attribute - you can pass an array as an argument.
 We'll be going into this more later.

 To create a user: